icopy-site/awesome-cn/docs/awesome/awesome-ada.md

 - [whitakers-words](https://github.com/mk270/whitakers-words) - William Whitaker's WORDS, a Latin dictionary.
 - [ada-chess](https://github.com/adachess/AdaChess) - Chess engine written in Ada.
 - [adage](https://github.com/atalii/adage) - An Ada/SPARK alternative to sudo and doas.

-## Bindings

-- [pcsc-ada](https://www.codelabs.ch/pcscada) - PCSC/Ada provides a thick Ada binding to PC/SC-middleware.
-The library allows programs written in Ada to communicate with smart cards using the SCard API.
-- [areadline](https://github.com/samueltardieu/areadline) - Ada interface to the readline library.
-- [tp7-ada-gtkada](https://github.com/Blady-Com/tp7ada-gtkada) - Implementation of Turbo Pascal 7.0 units with [gtkada].
-- [tp7-ada-gnoga](https://github.com/Blady-Com/tp7ada-gnoga) - Implementation of Turbo Pascal 7.0 units with [gnoga].
-- [ada-bfd](https://github.com/stcarrez/ada-bfd) - Ada BFD is an Ada binding for the GNU Binutils BFD library.
-It allows to read binary ELF, COFF files by using the GNU BFD.
-- [boehmgc-ada](https://github.com/ytomino/boehmgc-ada) - Ada binding to the Boehm-Demers-Weiser conservative garbage collector.
-- [tcl-ada-shell](https://github.com/simonjwright/tcladashell) - Tcl Ada SHell (Tash) is an Ada binding to Tcl/Tk.
-- [tashy](https://github.com/thindil/tashy) - Tashy is short from Tcl Ada SHell Younger.
-It is derivate of Tash, focused mostly on Tk binding.
-- [tashy2](https://github.com/thindil/tashy2) - Tashy2 is short from Tcl Ada SHell Younger.
-It is derivate of Tashy, and aims to be more idiomatic and uses a more permisive license.
-- [hungarian](https://github.com/mosteo/hungarian) - Ada wrapper for the fast Stachniss' Hungarian solver.
-- [ada-lua](https://github.com/AdaCore/ada-lua) - Ada binding for Lua.
-- [coreland-lua-ada](https://github.com/io7m/coreland-lua-ada) - Ada bindings to the Lua language.